jq153387/avancevl.github.io/engineering/engineering.md

 The three laws of Agile are thus:

-* the **Law of the Customer**—an obsession with delivering value to customers as the be-all and end-all of the organization.
+1. The **Law of the Customer**—an obsession with delivering value to customers as the be-all and end-all of the organization.
-* the **Law of the Small Team**—a presumption that all work be carried out by small self -organizing teams, working in short cycles and focused on delivering value to customers—and
+1. The **Law of the Small Team**—a presumption that all work be carried out by small self -organizing teams, working in short cycles and focused on delivering value to customers—and
-* the **Law of the Network**—a continuing effort to obliterate bureaucracy and top-down hierarchy so that the firm operates as an interacting network of teams, all focused on working together to deliver increasing value to customers.
+1. The **Law of the Network**—a continuing effort to obliterate bureaucracy and top-down hierarchy so that the firm operates as an interacting network of teams, all focused on working together to deliver increasing value to customers.

 ## Agile Manifesto

+* **Individuals and interactions** over processes and tools
+* **Working software** over comprehensive documentation
+* **Customer collaboration** over contract negotiation
+* **Responding to change** over following a plan

 We follow these principles:
 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.